Telltale Games shutdown will leave The Walking Dead's final season incomplete

-Following reports that Telltale Games has laid off a majority of its staff, CNET can confirm that the storied video game studio is planning to close its doors for good, with only a skeleton crew of 25 remaining to "fulfill the company's obligations to its board and partners."
+Following reports that Telltale Games has laid off the majority of its staff, CNET has confirmed that the storied video game studio is planning to close its doors for good, with only a skeleton crew of 25 remaining to "fulfill the company's obligations to its board and partners."

-Known for pioneering episodic games where the choices you'd make in one episode would carry on to the next -- most prominently The Walking Dead, Batman, Minecraft Story Mode and The Wolf Among Us -- the studio attracted big brands like Game of Thrones, Back to the Future and Guardians of the Galaxy with the same formula, and was working on a Stranger Things game for Netflix before its collapse.
-(Netflix says it's figuring out what to do about that now.)
+Known for pioneering episodic games where the choices you'd make in one episode would carry on to the next -- most prominently The Walking Dead, Batman, Minecraft Story Mode and The Wolf Among Us -- the studio attracted big brands like Game of Thrones, Back to the Future and Guardians of the Galaxy with the same formula.
+It was working on a Stranger Things game for Netflix before Telltale's collapse.
+(Netflix said it's figuring out what to do about that now.)

-In 2012, we praised The Walking Dead in particular for "an interactive storytelling experience that other zombie games can only dream of delivering."
+In 2012, CNET praised The Walking Dead game for an "interactive storytelling experience that other zombie games can only dream of delivering."

-The Walking Dead continued with three full season (and a Michonne spinoff) in the years since, but it looks like its just-commenced final season will be cut short.
+The Walking Dead game continued with three full seasons (and a Michonne spinoff) in the years since, but it looks like its just-commenced final season will be cut short.

-Melissa Hutchinson, who played long-term survivor Clementine tweeted a statement over the weekend, as previously reported by Nintendo Life.
+Melissa Hutchinson, who is the voice of long-term survivor Clementine, tweeted a statement over the weekend, as previously reported by Nintendo Life.

 "I, unfortunately, like most of you, do not have the details on how this all came to be and I also do not know the fate of the final season of TWD," the actor wrote.
 "To my knowledge, they will release Episode 2 and then that will be it.
 It hurts me that you, the fans, will not get to see Clem's journey through to the end."

-The first episode of the game's final season was released on Aug.
+The first episode of the game's final season was released Aug.
 14 and the second is out on Tuesday.
-The episodes weren't sold separately; they were only available as part of the season pass, so fans paid up front for the season in its entirety.
+The episodes weren't sold separately; they were only available as part of the season pass, so fans paid upfront for the season in its entirety.

-Hutchinson also noted that The Wolf Among Us won't be getting its previously announced second season.
+Hutchinson also noted that The Wolf Among Us won't get its previously announced second season.

 "It hurts to know that long-awaited titles like a second season of The Wolf Among Us won't be made," she wrote.